microsoft/everyonecancode/day1/Application/README.md

 ![Create RG 2](images/backend_create_rg_1.png)

-- Last but not least, select a region near you to host all your services
+- Last but not least, select a region (e.g. West Europe) near you to host all your services

 ![Create RG 3](images/backend_create_rg_2.png)